 - Development, etc.

-- Create as many tasks as you want,
+- Create as many boards and tasks as you want for free,

 - View them as a table or Kanban board,